zatilimaniahwan/zurich-web-dev-assesment/README.md

 ## Steps to setup the Google Oauth in local

-1. Create a `.env.local` file with the following information.
+1. Create a `.env.local` file with the following information at the root level.
 Please fill in the details based on the document attached to the email.

 ```
 GOOGLE_CLIENT_ID=